 Part time employees are not eligible to participate in this program.
 Employees on a 10-month schedule may participate if they work during the time when the program is in effect.

-The Fridays affected in 2013 are all Fridays from May 24th to August 9th:
+The Fridays affected in 2014 are all Fridays from May 16th to August 8th with the exception of July 4th when the University is already closed:

 During the summer (Commencement until start of fall semester), a more casual and informal work dress code is permitted.